Big Data Adoption Trends in 2024

 Big Data isn’t about which data is big or large in volume.
 It is one form of data that is generated from various sources and consists of numerous types of data in different formats.

-The various sources being Artificial Intelligence, Internet of things (IoT), cloud, etc. In 2019, Big Data is not a trend anymore rather it has become an established part of many businesses.
+The various sources are Artificial Intelligence, the Internet of Things (IoT), the cloud, etc. In 2024, big data will not be a trend anymore.
+Rather, it has become an established part of many businesses.

-Let’s shed some light on how Big Data became an important entity as it is now.
+Let’s shed some light on how big data has become as important an entity as it is now.

 • The fast growth of IoT networks